ma-ha/k8s-mon-collector/README.md

 # Installation Process Explained

-The original config files and he
+The original config files and here: https://github.com/ma-ha/k8s-mon-collector

 ## Step 1: Create a new namespace